MobilityData/GTFS_Realtime_Best-Practices/README.md

 ## Documentation Structure

-The GTFS Realtime Best Practices are written in Markdown and are organized by Message and by use case.
+The GTFS Realtime Best Practices can be viewed at [https://e-lo.github.io/GTFS_Realtime_Best-Practices/](https://e-lo.github.io/GTFS_Realtime_Best-Practices/) or edited in various [markdown](https://www.markdownguide.org/basic-syntax/)-formatted (`.MD`) text files in this repository.

-* `field_name`: The name of the GTFS Realtime field being described
-* `recommendations`: An array of the recommendations provided for each field_name

 ## GTFS Realtime Best Practices Amendment Process
 Anyone may propose a change to the GTFS Realtime Best Practices by following the process below.